ghabriel-rodrigues/orderpizzaAPI/README.md

 # Steps to use the RestFUL OrderPizza API:

 0 - Please, add your keys in config file, to setup connection with Stripe and Mailgun.
+To use it well, just run 'node index.js' in your terminal and send some POST data to different urls.
+It is described below.

 1 - Creating MenuItems (send POST data to /menuItems)